Yiquan

 Yiquan (意拳 (yìquán)), also known as dachengquan (大成拳 (dàchéngquán)), is a Chinese martial art founded by the xingyiquan master Wang Xiangzhai.
-Yì (意) means "intent" (but not intention), while quán (拳) means "boxing."
+Yì (意) means "intent", while quán (拳) means "boxing."

 History

 Having studied xingyiquan with Guo Yunshen in his childhood, Wang Xiangzhai travelled China, meeting and comparing skills with masters of various styles of kung fu.
 In the mid-1920s, he came to the conclusion that xingyiquan students put too much emphasis on complex patterns of movement (outer form "xing"), while he believed in the prevalent importance of the development of the mind in order to boost physical martial art skills.
 He started to teach what he felt was the true essence of the art using a different name, without the xing (form).
 Wang Xiangzhai, who had a great knowledge about the theory and history of his art, called it "yiquan" (意拳).
 In the 1940s one of Wang Xiangzhai's students wrote an article about his "school" and named it "dachengquan" (大成拳), which means "great achievement boxing".
 This name was not used by Wang Xiangzhai.
 Wang thought the name was a poor choice as it was boastful and not very descriptive of the intent.

 In the 1930s in Shanghai, Wang's school became famous.
 A few of his core students were training with him at that time.
 Brothers Han Xingqiao and Han Xingyuan, Shao Daosheng (perhaps Wang's most accomplished student), all came together during this period.
 Han Xingqiao, who was formally adopted by Wang as a son and lived with him for 15 years, was studying One Finger tui na with Qian Yantang, a famous scholar and doctor.
 Wang Xiangzhai and Qian Yantang hit it off and studied medicine and culture together, becoming brothers in researching many mysteries.
 It was here that Qian introduced the idea that further exploration of zhan zhuang, a standing practice first and most foundationally taught by Wang's uncle and teacher Guo Yousheng, might be fundamental to the development of yiquan.